pagopa/rtd-ms-transaction-filter/README.md

 are included in the value for the _rollback_count_.

-For the transaction filtering, the _filter_count_ record is useful to keep track of how many transactions have been filtered, due to not matching the stored PAN records.
+For the transaction filtering, the _filter_count_ record is useful to keep track of how many transactions have been filtered, due to not matching the stored HPAN records.
 Filtered records are by default not included in the rollback count, as it's part of the business logic.

 ![example of execution with skips in DB](/readme_screens/Skips_DB_Screen.PNG)